-Google has recently announced that they have changed their policy in regards to accessing and using their Maps API without an access key.
+Google has announced that they have changed their policy in regards to accessing and using their Maps API without an access key.
 Starting June 22, 2016 all new domains using the Maps API must register an account with Google and register their site for access to use the Maps API.
 So if you are receiving this error message instead of a map you must create an account with Google and setup access keys for your site.
 Google does provide documentation on how to get a key but they are pretty sparse, lacking on detail.
 This FAQ will provide more detailed step by step instructions.

-Step 1 – Google Account
+Step 1 – Create Your Account

 You must have a Google account or Gmail account.
 If you do not have one, you can create a Google account without a Gmail account here.